-- Begin by determining the exact location of underground utilities so that locations for placement of stakes can be selected where utilities will not be damaged. - Locate the fence mostly on the contour so that sheet flow from disturbed areas must pond and pass through the fence.
-Turn the ends of the fence uphill to provide temporary storage of runoff and sediment. - Generally, silt fence should not be placed across concentrated flow areas such as channels or waterways unless specifically designed by a professional and used as a check dam or inlet protection. - Smooth the construction zone to provide a broad, nearly level area wide enough to provide storage of runoff and sediment behind the fence.
+- Begin by determining the exact location of underground utilities so that locations for placement of posts can be selected where utilities will not be damaged. - Locate the fence mostly on the contour with each end turned upslope, in "C" configurations, or "J" hooks so that sheet flow from disturbed areas must pond behind the fence. - Since a silt fence is designed to capture and temporarily detain runoff from a design storm, make sure the fence is located as shown on the plan and that the designed storage volume can be obtained. - Generally, a silt fence should not be placed across concentrated flow areas such as channels or waterways unless specifically designed by a professional and used as a check dam or inlet protection.

-- If placed near the toe of a slope, the fence should be installed far enough from the slope toe to provide a broad flat area for adequate storage capacity for runoff and sediment. - Dig at least a 6 in. deep and 6 in. wide trench along the fence alignment. - Drive posts into the ground to the specified depth on the downslope side of the trench.
+- Smooth the construction zone to provide a broad, nearly level area wide enough to provide storage of runoff and sediment behind the fence. - If placed near the toe of a slope, the fence should be installed far enough from the slope toe to provide a broad flat area for adequate storage capacity for runoff and sediment. - The preferred method of installation is an "off-set" trench as shown in Figure SB-1 and SB-3. - Drive posts into the ground to the specified depth on the downslope side of the trench.
 Space posts a maximum of 10 feet if fence is supported by woven wire (Type A), or 4-6 feet when no woven wire supports the fence (Type B).
-At locations where runoff water may accumulate, install posts at 1⁄2 the recommended spacing. - Fasten support wire fence for Types A fence to the upslope side of posts and 6" into the trench. - Attach continuous length of fabric to upslope side of fence posts.
+At locations where runoff water may accumulate and pond, install posts at 1⁄2 the recommended spacing.
+Make sure the fence posts are the type, dimension, and weight specified. - Fasten the specified support wire fence for Types A silt fence to the upslope side of posts. - Attach continuous length of fabric to upslope side of fence posts, wire, and through the trench.
 Minimize the number of joints.
-If joints are necessary, fasten fence securely to support posts and overlap to the next post.
-Avoid joints at low points along the line. - When joining Type B fence with pre-installed posts, securely wrap the end post together with at least 2 layers of fabric prior to driving the post bundle. - Place the bottom 12" of fabric in the 6" deep (minimum) trench, lapping toward the upslope side. - Backfill the trench with compacted earth. - Provide good access in areas of predicted heavy sedimentation for clean out and maintenance.
+Avoid joints at low points along the line. - When joining ends of fabric, use methods shown in Figures SB-2 or SB-3 for the Type of fence. - Backfill and compact the trench with compacted earth.

-• Stabilize disturbed areas with temporary or permanent vegetation.
+- Some silt fences are designed for controlled overflow and dewatering.
+When specified, make sure these devices are installed according to plan. - Provide good access in areas of predicted heavy sedimentation for clean out and maintenance. - Stabilize disturbed areas with temporary or permanent vegetation.
 If no vegetation plan exists, use the planting and mulching information found in the permanent seeding, temporary seeding, or the mulching practice.